-Beacon backs entrepreneurs able to articulate a clear market opportunity and who have the commitment and ability to build a major technology business.
-We provide funding and, vitally, we provide expertise and insights based on our experience of having invested (often as lead investor) in 25 technology businesses whose market value has grown 6x in 4 years to around £280m.
-We focus on post-seed pre-Series A fundraisings of between £0.5m to £2m.
+Beacon invests in entrepreneurs who are able to articulate a clear market opportunity and are committed to building a substantial business.
+We provide funding and, vitally, expertise based on our experience from having invested in, and worked with, entrepreneurs who transformed their industries.
+Beacon has invested in 16 companies to date whose aggregate value has grown 5x in 5 years to reach £200m.
+We invest in B2B enterprise technology ventures at pre-series A stage that are raising between £0.5m to £2m.

 Frequently Asked Questions

-They are experienced angel investors, entrepreneurs, technologists and finance professionals who help us source and evaluate opportunities and may choose to co-invest on a deal-by-deal basis.
-Most of them were the original syndicate members of Beacon (then AngelLab, see also history of Beacon Capital).
+Venture Partners: they are experienced angel investors, entrepreneurs, technologists and finance professionals who help us source and evaluate opportunities and may choose to co-invest on a deal-by-deal basis.
 They lend their expertise and extensive business network to the companies and may, occasionally and where relevant, join their board.
+Most of them were the original syndicate members of Beacon (then AngelLab, see also history of Beacon Capital) and have been working together since 2012.

 What is the history of Beacon Capital?

 Beacon’s investment activities began in 2012 as a private syndicate called ‘AngelLab’.
-Early investments by the AngelLab syndicate included some of the most well known companies to emerge from London’s Tech City including Adbrain, ClusterHQ and Flypay.
-In 2014, AngelLab expanded its funding sources to include an award of funds from London Co-Investment Fund (Greater London Authority) and external private investors.
-At the same time, the firm was renamed Beacon Capital and the members of the syndicate became the Beacon Venture Partners.
+Early investments by the AngelLab syndicate included some of the most well known companies to emerge from London’s Tech City including Azimo, Adbrain (now exited), ClusterHQ (raised $12m from Accel though ultimately failed), Crowdvisions (now exited) and Flypay.
+In 2014, the firm was renamed Beacon Capital and the members of the syndicate became the Beacon Venture Partners.

 What is Beacon’s investment focus?